voschezang/coding-handbook/organization-structure.md

 - Orchestration: communication happens through *commands*.
 E.g. a CEO makes an order.
 - Choreography: communication happens mainly by *events*.
 E.g. an investor broadcasts that they are offering stock at a certain price.

-In addition, power can be oriented differently.
+In addition, [power](https://qualitysafety.bmj.com/content/13/suppl_2/ii22.short) can be oriented differently.

 - Authoritative: chain of command.
+Associated with scapegoating.
 - Bureaucratic: rule-oriented.
+Associated with seeking justice.
+Ensure fairness through equal rules.
 - Generative: performance-oriented.
+Associated with learning.